Top 10 Sports Stars Born In Michigan

 7. Jerome Bettis

-Not only did Bettis, a six-time Pro-Bowler, get a Super Bowl ring in his career finale in Super Bowl XLIII, the game was played in Detroit, the home city of the Pittsburgh Steelers' running back.
+Not only did Bettis, a six-time Pro-Bowler, get a Super Bowl ring in his career finale in Super Bowl XLIII, but the game was also played in Detroit, the home city of the Pittsburgh Steelers'' running back.

-The offensive rookie of the year in 1993 and the 2001 Walter Payton Man of the Year finished his career with 13,664 rushing yards and 91 rushing touchdowns.
+The 1993 Offensive Rookie of the Year and the 2001 Walter Payton Man of the Year finished his career with 13,664 rushing yards and 91 rushing touchdowns.

 Jerome Bettis